Search and Rescue Efforts Continue After U.S. Fighter Jet Downed Over Iran

 What Happened

-A U.S. fighter jet was shot down over Iran, resulting in the rescue of one pilot and an ongoing search for a missing airman.
-The incident has led to increased military and diplomatic activity between the U.S. and Iran.
+A U.S. fighter jet was downed over Iran, leading to a search for a missing airman.
+The event has triggered evacuations and heightened military and diplomatic activity between the U.S. and Iran.

 Why It Matters